Pia Cayetano: Political career

-Following the death of her father, then Senator Renato Cayetano, due to liver cancer on June 25, 2003, several legislators including senators, encouraged Pia Cayetano to run for office.
+Following the death of her father, Senator Renato Cayetano, due to liver cancer on June 25, 2003, several legislators, including senators, encouraged Pia Cayetano to run for office.
 As a result, she ran for a Senate seat in the 2004 elections.
-Initially she was a virtual unknown to the electorate but with the liberalization of political advertisements, she gained popularity with her TV advertisement as a runner, cyclist, and as a tri-athlete, and as a new host of her father's TV program Compañero y Compañera for a short stint.
-She won in the elections landing in the sixth position.
+Initially, she was a virtual unknown to the electorate, but with the liberalization of political advertisements, she gained popularity with her TV advertisement as a runner, cyclist, and triathlete and as a new host of her father's TV program Compañero y Compañera for a short stint.
+She won in the elections, landing in the sixth position.
 In 2010, Cayetano ran for re-election as a guest candidate under the Nacionalista Party.
 She won, again landing in sixth place.
 Her second term as senator ended in 2016.

-During 112th Inter-Parliamentary Union Assembly in Manila, Cayetano was elected President of the 10th Meeting of Women Parliamentarians during the sidelines of the annual meeting.
+During the 112th Inter-Parliamentary Union (IPU) Assembly in Manila, Cayetano was elected president of the 10th Meeting of Women Parliamentarians during the sidelines of the annual meeting.
 On April 17, 2008, she was elected for a two-year term, president of the Committee of Women Parliamentarians of the Inter-Parliamentary Union (IPU) during its 118th General Assembly in Cape Town, South Africa.
-As the first Filipino and Asian to head it, she ran unopposed and took over from Uruguay's Monica Xavier.
+As the first Filipino and Asian to head it, she ran unopposed and took over from Uruguay's Mónica Xavier.
 This is the highest position held by any Filipino or Asian in the history of the IPU.

-Cayetano pushed for the enactment of the ‘Magna Carta of Women’ which seeks to end all forms of gender discrimination, and the ‘Expanded Breastfeeding Act,’ which establishes lactation stations in the workplace to encourage nursing mothers to continue breastfeeding even at work.
+Cayetano pushed for the enactment of the ‘Magna Carta of Women,’ which seeks to end all forms of gender discrimination, and the ‘Expanded Breastfeeding Act,’ which establishes lactation stations in the workplace to encourage nursing mothers to continue breastfeeding even at work.

-Cayetano is likewise credited for the passage of the ‘Expanded Senior Citizens Act’ which allowed the elderly to fully enjoy the 20-percent senior citizens discount by exempting their purchases of medicines and other vital services from the 12-percent Value Added Tax.
+Cayetano is likewise credited for the passage of the ‘Expanded Senior Citizens Act,’ which allowed the elderly to fully enjoy the 20-percent senior citizens discount by exempting their purchases of medicines and other vital services from the 12-percent Value Added Tax.